-A spectacular morning drive through the Sacred Valley of the Incas takes us to our trailhead at Km.
-82 (Piskacucho) takes about 3 hours.
+Then you will be received with an spectacular morning, driving through the Sacred Valley of the Incas that will takes us to our trailhead at Km.
+82 (Piskacucho).
 Along the way, we will stop in Ollantaytambo to stretch our legs, use the bathroom, and enjoy breakfast, before continuing to Piscacucho (2,680 m / 8,790 ft.).
-There we will meet our cook and the porters who will carry our belongings during the four days of the trek Passports in hand; we explain the first official Inca Trail check point, cross a suspension bridge across the Urubamba River, and begin our trek with a gentle climb.
+There we will meet our cook and the porters who will carry our belongings during the four days of the trek.This is the moment when you will have your passports in your hand; we will check the documents and give it to the first official at Inca Trail checkpoint,and finally we will start our adventure crossing a suspension bridge across the Urubamba River, and begin our trek with a gentle climb.

-Today is our challenging day, we can do it my friends!!!
+Do you like challenges?
+So this day is for you!!
+Today is our challenging day; and we can do it, my friends!!!

-We wake up 6:00 am, with hot coca tea brought to your tents, to prepare for today's trek which is considered by many people, the hardest day of the Inca trail.
-You need to complete a steep ascent reaching an altitude of 13779 feet above sea level (4200 masl) at Warmi Wañuska pass.
+We wake up early at 6:00 am, with a comforting hot coca tea brought to your tents, to prepare for today's trek which is considered by many people, the hardest day of the Inca trail.
+You need to complete a steep ascent reaching an altitude of 13779 feet above sea level (4200 m.a.s.l) at Warmi Wañuska pass.

-Once at the top you will be rewarded with spectacular views of the Andes, surrounding snow-covered peaks.
+Once at the top you will be rewarded with spectacular views of the Andes!!, and you can take some photos of the snow-covered peaks that surround the zone.
 You will also feel a great sense of accomplishment after conquering Dead Woman's pass, continue traversing the slopes on the left side of the valley all the way to our campsite in Paqaymayu at 11811 feet above sea level (3600 m.a.s.l.)

-Today’s hike is beautiful because we will pass the ruins of Runkuraqay; Sayacmarca, Phuyupatamarca, Winayhuayna and we enjoy dramatic views of the Aobamba Valley.
-Start with a steady ascent to the second highest pass at Runkuracay reaching 12400 feet above sea level (3780 masl) and passing through a circular Inca control point that occupies a commanding position overlooking the spectacular Vilcabamba mountain range below.
-Catch your breath, and the rest of Inca trail is mostly downhill.
+Today’s hike is very beautiful know why? because we will pass the ruins of Runkuraqay; Sayacmarca, Phuyupatamarca, Wiñayhuayna and we enjoy dramatic views of Aobamba Valley.
+We will start with a steady ascent to the second highest pass at Runkuracay reaching 12400 feet above sea level (3780 m.a.s.l) and passing through a circular Inca control point that occupies a commanding position overlooking the spectacular Vilcabamba mountain range below.
+Catch your breath, and the rest of the Inca trail is mostly downhill.
 Be careful with your knees as the descent from the pass to the ruins of Sayacmarca is very steep and you may feel the strain at the end of the day.

-We will get up very early around 4:00 am - to get to Inti Punku (the Sun Gate), to view Machu Picchu whit the first rays of the sun.
-That will be a hike of 1-2 hours, with significant upward stretches in the last half.
+We will get up very early around 4:00 am - to get to Inti Punku (the Sun Gate), we say very early to be those luckies that will see Machu Picchu whit the first rays of the sun.
+To reach there, we will hike for about 1 or 2 hours, with significant upward stretches in the last half.
 You will be walking in darkness, so a headlight is strongly recommended.
 The trail is marked and takes about 1½ hours.